Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Kodaira-Spencer classes of rank 1

-Once we know the equality \eqref{2-ex} we deduce that $h^0 ({\cal O}_C (D))= 2$ as well and the degree of $D$ (resp. $(K_C-D)$) is four.
-Thus the rank $2$ bundles $\EE_{\xi}$ with a decomposable tensor in the kernel of the map \eqref{wedge2HKC-ex} gives rise to $g^1_4$ and, as discussed in the last paragraph of {\rm Situation 1}, this is related to singular quadrics through the canonical image of $C$.
+This in turn implies that $h^0 ({\cal O}_C (D))= 2$ as well and the degree of $D$ (resp. $(K_C-D)$) is four.
+Thus the rank $2$ bundles $\EE_{\xi}$, for $[\xi] \in \Sigma_2 \setminus Sec_2$ and having a decomposable tensor in the kernel of the map \eqref{wedge2HKC-ex} gives rise to $g^1_4$ and, as discussed in the beginning of the example, this is related to singular quadrics through the canonical image of $C$; later on we will see how to write down equations of those quadrics from an appropriate parametrization of global sections of $\EE_{\xi}$.

+Observe also that the vertical sequence in \eqref{Exi-D-diag-ex} produces two $g^1_4$, one corresponding to $\OO_C(K_C-D) $ and the other to $\OO_C (D)$.
+From the genericity assumption of no quadrics of rank $3$ in $\PP(I_C(2))$ it follows that two line bundles are distinct, or equivalently,

 From the vertical sequence in the diagram \eqref{Exi-D-diag-ex} the vector bundle $\EE_{\xi}$ is defined by a cohomology classes in $ H^1 (\OO_C (K_C -2D)) $ lying in the kernel of the cup-product map